Golden syrup, where have you been all my life?

 Whenever I make an international dessert it usually means I miss being abroad…and yep, I was really missing the UK.
 Plus, I’d eaten all of the scones and clotted cream I’d made and was looking for another delicious dessert to make.
 So, I decided on golden syrup (also called treacle) because it’s a key ingredient in treacle tart (Harry Potter’s favorite!), which I also recently made (and now I see why it’s Harry’s favorite).

 A few days before making the treacle tart (actually, I made mini treacle tarts – you can get the recipe here in my free mini tarts ebook), I cooked up a batch of golden syrup.
 OMG, golden syrup is so easy and so amazingly delicious.
-I will never be without a jar of golden syrup again!
+I will never be without a jar of homemade golden syrup again!

 Where to Buy Golden Syrup?